backstage/backstage/docs/features/techdocs/configuration.md

   # or you want to use External storage providers like Google Cloud Storage, AWS S3, etc.

   publisher:
-    # techdocs.publisher.type can be - 'local' or 'googleGcs' or 'awsS3' (azureStorage to be available in future).
+    # techdocs.publisher.type can be - 'local' or 'googleGcs' or 'awsS3' or 'azureBlobStorage'.
     # When set to 'local', techdocs-backend will create a 'static' directory at its root to store generated documentation files.
     # When set to 'googleGcs', techdocs-backend will use a Google Cloud Storage Bucket to store generated documentation files.
     # When set to 'awsS3', techdocs-backend will use an Amazon Web Service (AWS) S3 bucket to store generated documentation files.